-An employment training program giving young adults the chance to gain confidence, literacy skills, and to secure employment
+An employment training program giving young adults opportunities to gain skills, experience and confidence to secure rewarding employment

-For Metro Vancouver Youth between the ages of 18-25 who are Indigenous, racialized, living with a disability or LGBTQ2+
+For Metro Vancouver Youth between the ages of 18-25 who are Indigenous, racialized, or living with a disability

 Red Fox Society empowers and equips youth to realize their potential as active, healthy leaders and role models.
-This Youth Internship Program is an employment training initiative that builds health, skills and confidence to serve youth in education, in employment, and in life.
+The Youth Internship Program is an employment training initiative that builds knowledge, skills and confidence to serve youth in education, in employment, and in life.

 The Youth Internship program consists of two parts: the first is Employment Training with Red Fox Society, where Youth Interns participate in sessions to gain skills and knowledge to work in recreation and childcare.
 The Youth Interns also participate in activities that build their communication skills to better prepare them for their internships and future workplaces.
 The second part of this program is the Quality Employment Experience, where the Youth work as an intern with one of Red Fox Society’s community partners.
-At the moment, we have youth working with Ray-Cam Community Centre, Collingwood Neighbourhood House and Sea Smart School Society.
+Host organizations include Strathcona Community Centre, HUB Cycling and Collingwood Neighbourhood House.